Introduction 🔗

 Is it a good idea to hire someone internally to handle both regulatory affairs and quality systems for your company? 🔗

-• We recommend to distinguish between regulatory affairs and quality systems.
+- We recommend to distinguish between regulatory affairs and quality systems.

-• Quality systems often starts coming into play a little later, but once your device is on the market, the volume of work for them tends to be steadier.
+- Quality systems often starts coming into play a little later, but once your device is on the market, the volume of work for them tends to be steadier.
 As mentioned previously, we recommend starting work on your Quality Management System (QMS) after you have submitted your 510(k) and you are waiting for the review.
 In some cases, it makes sense to outsource most of your quality systems activities.
 We know a few groups we could recommend.

-• Sometimes people try to combine the roles, however, we don’t suggest doing this as its often more expensive to find someone sufficiently qualified to handle both areas.
+- Sometimes people try to combine the roles, however, we don’t suggest doing this as its often more expensive to find someone sufficiently qualified to handle both areas.

-• Generally, once your device is on the market, the quality systems work tends to increase in volume more quickly than regulatory work, so we’ve found that it can make sense to either hire a full-time quality systems person or potentially outsource most of the quality work to a consultant.
+- Generally, once your device is on the market, the quality systems work tends to increase in volume more quickly than regulatory work, so we’ve found that it can make sense to either hire a full-time quality systems person or potentially outsource most of the quality work to a consultant.

 Is it better to hire a full-time regulatory affairs person, or a consultant? 🔗

 For most small or medium-sized companies who are making few regulatory submissions, it will be more cost effective to hire a consultant.
-As is always the case when working with consultants, there are downsides like limited availability, yet it will be difficult and expensive to hire a full-time person with the level of experience you’ll want as a full-time staff.
+As is always the case when working with consultants, there are downsides like limited availability, but it will be difficult and expensive to hire a full-time person with the level of experience you’ll want as a full-time staff.

 Also, your needs for a regulatory consultant will vary throughout the project life-cycle.
 Typically, you will need help early on when developing a regulatory strategy.
 Then there will be a long lull as the development is completed.
 Then you will need help with performance studies, making the regulatory submission, and responding to hold letters.
-Thus, it can save significant costs by using a consultant who you’re not paying during the long lull during development.
+Thus, it can save significant costs by using a consultant whom you’re not paying through the long lull during development.

 Is it feasible to develop a regulatory strategy by yourself? 🔗

 We occasionally see early stage founders trying to develop a regulatory strategy on their own.
 We wouldn’t say it’s impossible, but it’s a risky approach.
 It’s easy to misinterpret the FDA guidance and regulations, and small misinterpretations can lead to large consequences.
-For example, if you believe you’re a class 1device when you’re actually class 2, you’ll be in trouble when FDA comes knocking.
+For example, if you believe you’re a class 1 device when you’re actually class 2, you’ll be in trouble when FDA comes knocking.
 Or, if you think your predicate can be device A, but FDA thinks it should be device B and furthermore you need additional clinical testing and evidence.

 How do you pick a regulatory consultant to work with to help you submit a 510(k)? 🔗